lanl/Architector/README.md

     # Only other option is 'random' at the moment.
-    "species_add_copies":1, # Number of species addition orientations to build "species_xtb_method":'GFN2-xTB', # Right now only GFN2-xTB really works }
+    "species_add_copies":1, # Number of species addition orientations to build "species_xtb_method":'GFN2-xTB', # Right now only GFN2-xTB really works 'species_relax':True, # Whether or not to relax the generated "solvated" structures.
+    }
 }
 ```